-Use a Dedicated IP Address
+Use a Dedicated IP address for Marketing

-Remove Invalid Emails
+Remove Invalid Marketing Emails

 Now, the most important thing is to also ensure that your email addresses are clean.
 If there are emails in your list that are either bouncing, it will cause a bad reputation to your domain.
 So, ensure that you remove such invalid emails from your list before you start sending large campaigns.